Donna-seif/donna-seif.github.io/_pages/about.md

 ## News

+- 2025-01: Served in [QHacks 2025](https://www.linkedin.com/company/qhacks/) as a judge.
+It was a very nostalgic event for me.
+(Missing BTIU)
 - 2024-08: Our work is accepted in [IEEE Cluster](https://clustercomp.org/2024/program/) 2024!
 - 2024-03: Our work got the best paper award in [ExHET 2024](https://ornl.github.io/events/exhet2024/)!
 - 2024-01: Our work is accepted in [ExHET 2024](https://ornl.github.io/events/exhet2024/)!